Originally published June 2017, updated regularly.

 Many people assume that they don't need travel insurance if their cruise vacation plans are impacted by a storm, and there is a big maybe there.
 Let's say a storm might be coming, and the cruise line lets you know that you can reschedule your cruise without penalty.
 You decide that you and your family will stay safely in Ohio for the time being.
 The cruise line let you cancel, but what about your airfare?
 Or maybe your cruise leaves out of Puerto Rico, and you're planning on spending a few days in South Florida before flying to San Juan to sail out?
 Your flight gets canceled into Puerto Rico because of a storm, but you had a totally separate flight getting you home from San Juan in a week.
 What happens then?
 These are instances where insurance can be a big help, but again, you must read and understand the policies first.
-Also know that just because you have travel insurance, this doesn't mean you can cancel a trip just because you've decided not to cruise while there is a storm in the area, I can't recommend which company or policy is best for you, but I can tell you that I've had positive experiences with Allianz, which is actually the world's largest insurance company.
+Also know that just because you have travel insurance, this doesn't mean you can cancel a trip just because you've decided not to cruise while there is a storm in the area.

 Make Sure Your Home Is Secure